python/mypy/docs/source/additional_features.rst

 .. note::

-   This feature is experimental.
-Details of the implementation may change and there may be unknown limitations. **IMPORTANT:**
-   Each of the functions above currently just returns its ``type`` argument, so the information contained in the argument specifiers is not available at runtime.
+   Each of the functions above currently just returns its ``type`` argument at runtime, so the information contained in the argument specifiers is not available at runtime.
 This limitation is necessary for backwards compatibility with the existing ``typing.py`` module as present in the Python 3.5+ standard library and distributed via PyPI.